-David France began the film in 2017, and told IndieWire the survivors “knew it was not enough to get away” from Chechnya.
+Filmmaker David France began the project in 2017.
+He told IndieWire the survivors “knew it was not enough to get away” from Chechnya.

 “This isn’t a campaign to send into exile queer Chechens.
 This is an ethnic cleansing of a sort,” he said.

 “This is an effort to liquidate LGBTQ Chechens, as a way to cleanse the blood of the Chechen people.

 “Even if they arrive in the West… if it were known they were still alive, they would be pursued.”